 By following the White Sox during the mid and late 1950s, I was introduced to some great ballplayers, many of whom are now enshrined in the Baseball Hall of Fame in Cooperstown.
 My American League All-Star team of the 50s includes the following players:

 Catcher - Yogi Berra

-My nod here for catcher would go to Yogi Berra who played with the New York Yankees 1946-1965.
-Lawrence Peter "Yogi the Boogie Man" Berra was an American League MVP three times and an 18 time all-star.
-More importantly, he was a 13 time World Series champion who played an instrumental role in handling the pitching staffs of so many excellent Yankee teams.
+My nod here for the catcher would go to Yogi Berra who played with the New York Yankees 1946-1965.
+Lawrence Peter "Yogi the Boogie Man" Berra was an American League MVP three times and an 18-time all-star.
+More importantly, he was a 13-time World Series champion who played an instrumental role in handling the pitching staff of so many excellent Yankee teams.
 "Yogi" had a .285 lifetime batting average with 358 home runs and 1,430 RBIs.
 Rightfully so, he entered the Hall of Fame in 1972.